jmoon02/rock-paper-scissors/README.md

+# Rock-Paper-Scissors

-Simple implementation of Rock-paper-scissors game.
+**Simple implementation of Rock-paper-scissors game.**

-What I've learned from this project:
+**What I've learned from this project:**

-Learned how the DOM works.
+*Learned how the DOM works.
-Deepened knowledge of how functions work with each other.
+*Deepened knowledge of how functions work with each other.